JoannaMacDev/JoannaMacDev.github.io/_posts/2017-4-10-Delegates-And-Closures.md

 ##### Cons

-This protocol is explicitly designed, only for use with UITextField, as are most such protocols - only designed as a delegate for one specific type
+As with most UI delegate protocols, this protocol is explicitly designed only for one subject type: UITextField.
+But it is possible to create delegate protocols that are designed to react to more than one subject type.

 ### Roll-your-own Delegates

+Let's take the simple example of the requirement to notify observing objects of the change of name of a subject object.

 *Objective-C*
 ```objectivec